Jackyuanx/Jackyuanx.github.io/_projects/projects.md

 <!--   * Human-related anomaly detection in surveillance videos -->
 <!--   * Research student: [Supasun Khumpraphan](https://micsupasun.github.io/) -->

-- <font color="blue">I am one of the 2023-2024 awarded ANU domestic student for ANU School of Computing Summer Research Scholarship: </font>
+- <font color="blue">I have been awarded the ANU School of Computing Summer Research Scholarship 2023 - 2024.</font>
   - <font color="red"> Thanks to the ANU School of Computing for providing research funding.</font>